Crude spill hits environmentally-sensitive area in Venezuela -sources | Headlines

 Crude spill hits environmentally-sensitive area in Venezuela -sources

-Crude oil spilling from one of state-run PDVSA's joint ventures has hit an environmentally sensitive area at Venezuela's eastern region, three sources close to the operations said on Tuesday.
+Crude oil spilling from one of state-run PDVSA's projects has hit an environmentally sensitive area at Venezuela's eastern region, three sources close to the operations said on Tuesday.
+Oil spills and gas leaks have become frequent in recent years in Venezuela, where lack of investment and delayed maintenance have contributed to the deterioration of PDVSA's aging energy infrastructure.

 - Country: